LaravelDaily/Booking-Com-Simulation-Laravel/course/01-roles-permissions.md

 }
 ```

 Now, the relationship.
-It should be a many-to-many, because both each role may have many permission, and also each permission may belong to many roles.
+It should be a many-to-many, because both each role may have many permissions, and also each permission may belong to many roles.

 ```sh
 php artisan make:migration create_permission_role_table